Followers

 after the American Revolution

 Fanning proved resourceful when given a second chance.
 He moved to the small port town of Digby, Nova Scotia.
-Fanning spent the remainder of his life in Digby.
+Fanning spent the rest of his life in Digby.
 He built a comfortable house and engaged in farming, fishing, and shipbuilding.
-He still wanted to return to New Brunswick to settle his financial affairs but his petitions to Thomas Carleton, Provincial Secretary Jonathan Odell, and other officials fell on deaf ears.
+Although he still wanted to return to New Brunswick to settle his financial affairs, his petitions to Thomas Carleton, Provincial Secretary Jonathan Odell, and other officials went unanswered.

 Loyalist landing places in Canada

-In any case, considering his eight years of fighting and mayhem, the staunch and loyal David Fanning, managed to live to a reasonably ripe old age.
-He died on 14 March 1825.
+In any case, considering his eight years of fighting and mayhem, the loyal and steadfast David Fanning managed to live to a reasonably old age.
+He died on March 14, 1825.

-The tough and wiry Fanning was a stubborn and determined man in war and peace.
-As a Loyalist militia leader, he proved zealous and often brilliantly effective.
-But he was not gentile nor was he that type of intellectual loyalist, refined and smug, who sat out the war in the secure comforts of New York, Charleston, or England.
-Instead, Fanning fought tenaciously, fiercely, and occasionally cruelly against ex-friends and neighbors.
-Rather than endearing him, his successes made him unpopular with the privileged Loyalist gentry of New Brunswick.
+The tough and wiry, Fanning was a stubborn and determined man in both war and peace.
+As a Loyalist militia leader, he proved zealous and often highly effective.
+However, he was neither gentle nor the type of intellectual loyalist, refined and smug, who sat out the war in the secure comforts of New York, Charleston, or England.
+Instead, Fanning fought tenaciously, fiercely, and sometimes cruelly against former friends and neighbors.
+Rather than earning admiration, his successes made him unpopular with the privileged Loyalist gentry of New Brunswick.

 But the last laugh and irony from this angry and combative former hillbilly was his epitaph in the Trinity churchyard at Digby: “Humane, affable, gentle, and kind – A plain honest open moral mind.”